 Once you finish setting up your Wear OS smartwatch, you'll be able to customize the settings.
 You can install new watch faces, choose what notifications show up on your wrist, select calendars to surface events from, and much more.

-After you finish fine-tuning the settings on your phone, you'll be able to tour Wear OS' user interface on your smartwatch.
-Google made a lot of changes with Wear OS 2.0, and the UI is more modern and easier to navigate.
-There's plenty of things to like on Wear OS, so if this is your first time on the platform or if you're getting reacquainted with your smartwatch, here's what you need to know.
+After you finish fine-tuning the settings on your phone, you'll be able to tour the Wear OS user interface on your smartwatch.
+Google made a lot of changes with Wear OS 2.2, and the UI is more modern and easier to navigate.
+That said, there are still a few lingering issues that Google needs to address, but for the most part, Wear OS is a decent wearable platform.

 We may earn a commission for purchases using our links.
 Learn more.